mugaliraghu/cognito-userpool-migration-using-terraform/README.md

 ```t
 terraform apply --auto-approve
 ```
-Go to the management console, search instance name that we given in terraform(cognito_ec2), connect using "Ec2 instance connect and login as a root user using command
+Go to the management console, search instance name that you given in terraform(cognito_ec2), connect using "Ec2 instance connect and login as a root user using command
 ```t
 sudo su
 ```